 Rory Sutherland is a marketing guru, so inherently evil and he even has the gall to talk about behavioural economics quite openly, as the field’s principal weapon for mass psychological manipulation.
 But the way he says it, is bloody brilliant.
 If you didn’t know Rory was real, I’m sure people would believe that he’s a character designed solely for John Sessions to fill his thespian boots.
 Sorry Rory but as that notion fell out of the forehead and on to the keyboard, I had to laugh out loud: then bought the book, in penance.

 Rory has a marvellous, overblown pompous style, interspersed with base cursing and irreverently calling out shit ideas, for exactly what they are.
 Now that may remind some people of my own staged based rants, pomposity aside.
 I use my ‘inner Llanelli boy’ to add the stylistic entertainment value.
-Rory also uses many of the same references as me in his presentations, so not buying the book is probably some sort of envious cognitive bias about me thinking, I could do that.
-But listening to him again, banging on and taking the piss out of how stupid we collectively are, it felt like being back in the pub.
+Rory also uses many of the same references as me in his presentations, so not buying the book is probably some sort of envious cognitive bias about me thinking, I learnt all that from the same people you did.
+Albeit not as quickly.
+And then, listening to him again, banging on and taking the piss out of how stupid we collectively are… it felt like being back in the pub.

 Politics, opinions and class warfare aside, I have a real soft spot for people who talk straight, say what they really believe to be true and do it with an entirely contagious rambunctiousness.
 Without doubt, free speech is the best way to enable the idiots, the bigots and the arseholes to expose themselves, but it also opens the door to a little stab of classy sarcastic irreverence, like this: